 How do you find out the original delinquency date of an account?

-The original delinquency date is the date the account first became delinquent and was not brought current.
-This date is used to determine when the late payment information is deleted from your credit report.
+The original delinquency date is the date the account first became delinquent and was not brought current, or the first late payment in a series.
+This date is used to determine when the late payment information will be deleted from your credit report.

-However, if an account were to become late today, the payments were never brought current, it was charged off as bad debt, closed and sent to collection, then the original delinquency date would be today's date.
-Even if the bad debt was eventually paid, seven years from today's date, the closed account and the subsequent collection account would be deleted.
+If an account was reported as past due today, the payments were never brought current, it was charged off as bad debt, and it was closed and sent to collection, then the original delinquency date would be today's date.
+The entire account would be automatically deleted from your credit history seven years from today's date.

 Thanks for asking.